TeamBHK/ShownOff/README.md

 -000webhosting to host the backend part of the project.

--Slim is the text editor we are using.
+-Atom is the text editor we are using.

 -Adobe Photoshop is helpful for most of the design work.